TUFF STONE TOWNS

 Overnight in Alaverdi.

-DAY 6 • Dilijan
+DAY 6 • RUSSIAN HERMITS

 From Alaverdi we'll head south to Dilijan, a famous golden-era retreat for the Soviet intelligentsia, making a slightly time-consuming but extremely rewarding long detour via the remote Tavush province.